 October 1, 2014

 The world of caregiving and elder care is always changing with each new generation.
-If you’re a caregiver yourself or have an aging loved one, you might be wondering how other people like you are feeling about the current state of elder care in the U.S.
+If you’re a caregiver yourself or have an aging loved one, you might be wondering how other people like you are feeling about the current state of elderly care in the United States.

 The Associated Press-NORC Center for Public Affairs Research recently released their research from a survey that sought to ask these very questions.
 Specifically, their study aimed to gauge Americans’ views on aging and caregiving, as well as provide suggestions for how to improve long-term elder care.
 The findings were quite interesting and dynamic.